aurabx/runbeam-cli/docs/commands.md

 Authorization flow:
 1. Uses your user authentication token from `runbeam login`
-2. Calls the Harmony management API with your token
+2. Calls the Runbeam Cloud API to authorize the gateway and issue a machine-scoped token
-3. Harmony exchanges your token for a machine-scoped token (30-day expiry)
+3. Stores the gateway ID against the Harmony instance locally
-4. Harmony stores the machine token for future API calls
+4. Sends the machine token to the Harmony proxy at `http://<ip>:<port>/<prefix>/token`

-**Note**: If you receive a 403 Forbidden error, ensure that Runbeam Cloud integration is enabled in your Harmony configuration:
+If the Harmony proxy returns `403 Forbidden` and indicates Runbeam is disabled, ensure your Harmony configuration contains:
 ```toml
 [runbeam]
 enabled = true